harvardartmuseums/api-docs/README.md

 At the present a manifest for an object contains one sequence and each image of that object is contained in its own canvas within that sequence.

 Please note that our IIIF presentation service is still very much a work in progress.
 The code for the server is availabe at https://github.com/harvardartmuseums/iiif-manifest-server and is based on work that was done at HarvardX.
-If you have any comments, suggestions, or questions about this service feel free to submit then through the feedback form link listed below.
+If you have any comments, suggestions, or questions about this service feel free to submit them through the feedback form link listed below.

 ## Analysis